Lucia's Blog: 2021

 "Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm."

-We are not only warned about our enemy and the spiritual war going on, but we are also urged to put on the full armor of God and the right weapons to fight on the battlefield of our souls to defeat Satan's attack.
+We are not only warned about our enemy and the spiritual war going on, but we are also urged to put on the whole armor of God and the right weapons to fight on the battlefield of our souls to defeat Satan's attack.
 The Lord, our Chief Commander, wants us to be valiant soldiers in His army.

 “For though we walk in the flesh, we are not waging war according to the flesh.
 4 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, 6 being ready to punish every disobedience, when your obedience is complete.”
 (2 Cor.
 10:3-6)